U1457103/Advanced_Web_U1457103_Jhangir_Dastgir/README.md

 Table Changed.

+Songs = Singers

+(may add the songs to the singers in the future)

 Admin table created.

 Admin can only edit/delete user profiles.
+(modified so only users can edit and delete their profiles aswell as the admin)

 Users can add to their own profiles aswell as talk about others.

+Users can only edit/delete their posts if they are the ones who created them.